Reggeized model for $\gamma p \to \rho^- \Delta^{++}(1232)$ photoproduction: The Reggeized amplitude

-The density matrix elements presented in Fig. \ref{fig5} are calculated in the Gottfried-Jackson (G.-J.) frame where the $\rho\to\pi\pi$ decay with the $\Delta$-baryon in the final state is developed by following the conventions and definitions of Ref. \cite{schilling}.
-Due to the canonical phase of the $\rho$ exchange such an oscillatory behavior as in Fig. \ref{fig5} could describe the $t$-dependence of the density matrix elements to some degree.
+Figure \ref{fig5} presents density matrix elements calculated in the Gottfried-Jackson (G.-J.) frame, where the formulation of density matrix elements for $\rho\to\pi\pi$ decay with the $\Delta$ baryon in the final state is developed by following the conventions and definitions of Ref. \cite{schilling}.
+Due to the exchange-nondegenerate phase of the $\rho$ exchange such an oscillatory behavior as shown in $t$-dependence of the density matrix elements is described to a degree.

-Finally, with an expectation of the magnetic nature of both the $\Delta$ and $\rho$ in the interaction with photon we make a prediction for the measurement of the magnetic moments of $\Delta$ and $\rho$ from the photon polarization asymmetry for future experiments.
-Figure \ref{fig6} presents the photon polarization asymmetry $\Sigma$ with and without $\kappa_\Delta$ with respect to the angle (a) and energy (b), respectively.
-Likewise, the cases of the $\rho$ with and without the EM multipole moments are given in the raw (c) and (d).
+Finally, from the magnetic nature of both the $\Delta$ and $\rho$, when interacting with photon we expect that the angle dependence of differential cross sections and photon polarization asymmetry $\Sigma$ are good to observe the roles of the magnetic dipole moments of $\Delta$ and $\rho$ in the reaction.

+Figure \ref{fig6} shows the sensitivity of the differential cross section to the electromagnetic multipole moments of $\Delta^{++}$ and $\rho^-$.
+It is worth noting that the role of $\Delta^{++}$ electromagnetic multipoles is apparent at backward angles, because of the $u$-channel $\Delta^{++}$ pole.
+In contrast, the contribution of electromagnetic multipole moments of $\rho^-$ in the $t$-channel exchange can be observed at forward angles with a sharp enhancement of cross section reaching out to about 30 $\mu$b/str.